-Each child’s development is recorded against the ELGs, spread across the seven areas of learning and judgments are made from the observation of consistent and independent behaviour, predominantly from children’s self-initiated activities.
+Each child’s development is recorded against the ELGs, spread across the seven areas of learning and judgements are made from the observation of consistent and independent behaviour, predominantly from children’s self-initiated activities.

-At the end of their first year in school teachers must make a judgement for each ELG as to whether the child’s learning and development is best described as emerging, expected or exceeding.
+At the end of their first year in school teachers must make a judgement for each ELG whether the child’s learning and development is best described as emerging, expected or exceeding.

 A child is deemed to have a good level of development (GLD) if they are learning as ‘expected‘ or their learning is ‘exceeding’ in the prime areas as well as literacy and maths.